 Choose What Happens next – Richard Byrne has linked to this series of videos on YouTube which have been linked together, with the sequence of videos depending on choices that viewers make.
 This aims to show what can happen when inappropriate choices are made, and also demonstrates the YouTube tools which enable links to different videos depending on a viewer choice by clicking onto a button on the video itself.
 Richard Byrne has also produced a tutorial to how to use these features of YouTube should you wish pupils to make similar videos to illustrate choices they make and the consequences.

-Do I share a photograph of my friend…..? is a poster (from Common Sense Media) aimed at pupils to help them consider the issues involved before sharing online any photographs they take
+Do I share a photograph of my friend…..? is a poster (from Common Sense Media) aimed at pupils to help them consider the issues involved before sharing online any photographs they take.
+This is presented as a series of yes/no questions in a flow-chart to help children/young people reflect on the issues of sharing digital images anywhere online.

 4 Ways the Internet Makes Kids Smarter – an infographic poster which presents information from various research sources about the impact of children using online tools, as well as a section on e-safety tips.